IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 ### Utilities_StagingProp_Base ###
 Job description:  <br>

-This job will launch a utilities docker image with specified tag and it will based on the input parameter to make utilities to do the configuration when startup.
+This job will launch a utilities Docker image with specified tag and it will based on the input parameter to make utilities to do the configuration when startup.
 Then it will launch stagingprop.sh

 Job UI: <br>